campbell5214/HW_Final_REPO/README.md

 Also, the slight variations in accuracy might also suggest that the choice of k has a minor impact on the overall performance for this specific dataset.

 ## Line Chart
-The line chart is turned in on Canvas!
+The line chart is in the Github Repo